sgolebiewski-intel/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

          phrase = "The weather is"
          results = pipe(phrase)
          print(results)

+      For more details, refer to the article on how to :doc:`infer LLMs using Optimum Intel <learn-openvino/llm_inference_guide/llm-inference-hf>`.

 The model can also be :ref:`saved into a compressed format <save_pretrained>`, resulting in a smaller binary file.